t-davidson/zotero-summarizer/README.md

 - HTTPS server at https://localhost:3000 (main application)
 - HTTP redirect server at http://localhost:3001 (redirects to HTTPS)

-### Self-Signed Certificate Warning

-The application uses a self-signed certificate for local HTTPS.
-When accessing the application:

-1. Your browser will show a security warning - this is normal
-2. Click "Advanced" or "Details" on the warning page
-3. Choose "Proceed to localhost (unsafe)" or similar option
-4. This warning only appears because you're using a local certificate, not because the app is unsafe

 ## Features

 - Connect to your Zotero library and browse collections